Snap election: Denmark

-In Denmark, Parliamentary elections take place every fourth year (Danish Constitution art.
+In Denmark, parliamentary elections must take place no more than four years after the last election (Danish Constitution, art.
 32, sec.
-1); however, the prime minister can choose to call an early election at any time, provided that any elected parliament has already been called into session at least once (Danish Constitution art.
+1); however, the prime minister can choose to call an early election at any time, provided that any elected parliament has already been called into session at least once (art.
 32, sec.
 2).
-If a government loses its majority in the Folketing, this is not automatically a vote of confidence, but such a vote may be called, and – if lost – the government calls a new election.
-Denmark has a history of coalition minority governments, and due to this system, a party normally providing parliamentary support for the sitting government while not being part of it, can choose to deprive the government of a parliamentary majority regarding a specific vote, but at the same time avoid calling new elections since any vote of no confidence takes place as a separate procedure.
+If a government loses its majority in the Folketing, this is not automatically a vote of no confidence, but such a vote may be called, and – if lost – the government must call a new election.
+Denmark has a history of coalition minority governments, and due to this system, a party normally providing parliamentary support for the sitting government while not being part of it can choose to deprive the government of a parliamentary majority regarding a specific vote, but at the same time avoid calling new elections since any vote of no confidence takes place as a separate procedure.

 Notably, Denmark faced a number of very short parliaments in the 1970s and the 1980s.
 Prime Minister Poul Schlüter lead a series of coalition minority governments calling elections in both 1984, 1987, 1988 and 1990.
 Likewise, his predecessors called elections in 1971, 1973, 1975, 1977, 1979 and 1981.
 For more than 40 years, no Danish parliament has sat its full four-year term, although Lars Løkke II and Lars Løkke Rasmussen III Cabinet came very close in 2019, in all cases, the prime minister has called elections at an earlier date.